School Logo

 Personal, Social and Emotional Development

 PSED is critical for young children in all aspects of their lives and gives them the best opportunity for success in the other areas of learning.
-We provide experiences where the children can build relationships with their peers and adults, learn about rules and behaviour, gain an awareness of their feelings and of others and their feelings, learn how to care for themselves and begin to learn about their own and other cultures.
+We provide experiences where the children can build warm and supportive relationships with their peers and adults, learn about rules and behaviour, gain an awareness of their own feelings as well as others, develop their self regulation, learn how to care for themselves (both physically and mentally) and begin to learn about their own and other cultures.
 PSED allows children to develop as individuals and to help them to embrace differences in gender, ethnicity, religion, special educational needs and disabilities.

 Communication and Language